CartoDB/observatory-extension/.github/PULL_REQUEST_TEMPLATE.md

 Please put here the dump id to be deployed: <dump_id>

-## New Observatory PRs.
+## Data Observatory extension PRs included.

-Add down here the PR links to be added and deployed
+Add down here the PR links to be added and deployed:

+  -

 // @CartoDB/dataservices